Code-Institute-Submissions/RubemJanoni-Project-PP5/README.md

 ### Customer's Goal

 The customers' goal is to conveniently browse and order their favorite pizzas online and have them delivered to their doorstep.

+### Business Model

+The business model is B2C (Business to Customer) which means that the business sells to private customers only.

+### Marketing Strategies

+For this project several Marketing strategies were used which are SEO, Content Marketing, Social Media Marketing and Email Marketing.

+### Seo

+#### Keywords

+- kjkkjkjk

 # Design